user18130814200115-2/groffscripts/README.md

 or to a longer string if you want a larger indent.
 By default, the highest chapter in `BOOK` markup is set to "VIII", which is likely to be enough.
-This behaviour is alltogether disabled in `DRAFT` markup.
+This behaviour is altogether disabled in `DRAFT` markup.
-The `LONGEST_CHAPTER` string does the same, but for the chapter names EG:
+The `LONGEST_CHAPTER` string does the same, but for the chapter names, EG:
 ```
 Chapter I     The journey begins   ....................
 1
 Chapter II    An unexpecetd turn   ....................
 2